Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: Conclusions

 In this work we conducted a search for new ECLEs within DESI's EDR, with a focus on identifying those linked to the occurrence of TDEs.
-We have described the details of the search, including the custom python code (\sleipnir) used to perform the search, highlighting the primary sources of potential contamination in similar analyses and how these can be mitigated.
+We have described the details of the search, including the custom Python code (\sleipnir) used to perform the search, highlighting the primary sources of potential contamination in similar analyses and how these can be mitigated.

-Our search of DESI EDR has identified a total of 208 galaxies displaying Fe CrLs.
+Our search of the DESI EDR has identified a total of 208 galaxies displaying Fe CrLs.
 Using archival and follow-up imaging and spectroscopy in the optical, NIR, and MIR, we have classified three of these ECLEs as being linked to TDEs (i.e., TDE-ECLEs).
-The other 205 found to be consistent with AGN activity.
+The other 205 were found to be consistent with AGN activity.

-Based on the identification of these objects, we have been able to add further strengthen the claim made by \citet{clark_2025_2018dyktidaldisruption} that TDEs displaying MIR outbursts show a colour-luminosity relationship in their MIR evolution.
-Specifically, objects with brighter MIR flares show more significant reddening at outburst.
-We also calculate the rates of TDE-linked ECLEs at the DESI median redshift of 0.2, finding a galaxy-normalized rate of \galrate, a mass-normalized rate of \massrate, and a volumetric rate of \volrate.
+Based on the identification of these objects, we have been able to further strengthen the claim made by \citet{clark_2025_2018dyktidaldisruption} that TDEs displaying MIR outbursts show a colour-luminosity relationship in their MIR evolution.
+Specifically, objects with brighter MIR flares exhibit more significant reddening at outburst.
+We also calculate the rates of TDE-linked ECLEs at the DESI median redshift of 0.2, finding a galaxy-normalised rate of \galrate, a mass-normalised rate of \massrate, and a volumetric rate of \volrate.
 These rates are consistent with those measured for other surveys.
 More precise rates, such as those that could be measured from an ECLE survey of the complete DESI sample, are required to ascertain whether TDE-ECLE rates decline with redshift, as predicted by \citet{callow_2025_rateextremecoronal} under the assumption that TDEs are the dominant source of variable extragalactic coronal lines and following previous studies that TDE rates generally decrease with increasing redshift.
 Based on the number of TDE-ECLEs discovered in DESI EDR and the rates measured here, we expect the full DESI survey to yield $\sim 35$--$50$ new TDE-ECLEs.

-The search has also revealed more than 200 AGNs that display CrLs, which given their nature as the primary astrophysical contaminant in ECLE searches will serve as an important reference for future work in screening them from TDE samples.
-This work also highlights the necessity for long-term, multi-wavelength follow-up of nuclear transients on a years-long timescale.
+The search has also revealed more than 200 AGNs that display CrLs; given their nature as the primary astrophysical contaminant in ECLE searches, they will serve as an important reference for future work in screening them from TDE samples.
+This work also highlights the necessity for long-term, multiwavelength follow-up observations of nuclear transients on years-long timescales.